 |The best lawyers will not always say ‘Yes’.
 It is important that you check with your lawyer on the potential risks that you are exposed to.|

-If the online lawyer gets a resounding ‘Yes’ on all questions, the particular lawyer is probably a good fit for your case!
+If the online lawyer gets a resounding ‘Yes’ to all questions, the particular lawyer is probably a good fit for your case!